Jacopoo0/webcam_ai_object_detection/README.md

 - Adjust the `show` parameter to False if you don't want video display
 - Modify the termination condition for different use cases
 - Add additional processing for the detected objects (tracking, counting, etc.)

-## Note

-The script currently has a minor logical issue where it compares `boxes` (a collection) with a number.
-To count detected objects, you might want to use `len(boxes)` instead.